-- (g) A summary of other initiatives made by the government body, whether or not mandated by this Act or any other law, that sought to enhance and assist the implementation of this Act; and, - (h) Such other information which the government body deems as necessary to disclose in relation to the implementation of this Act.

-The Office of the Ombudsman shall submit an annual report on or before March 1 of each calendar year, listing the number of cases filed before it under Section 9 of this Act and the disposition of each case.
+1 (e) The number of refused requests wherein the requesting person sought 2 remedies before the Office of the Ombudsman or before the regular courts, 3 and the names and titles or positions of officials concerned in these cases; 4 (f) A copy of the information disclosed by the government body pursuant to 5 Section 10 of this act, including a description of the collaterals, whether print 6 or electronic, used in the dissemination of the said disclosed information.
+7 (g) A summary of other initiatives made by the government body, whether or not 8 mandated by this Act or any other law, that sought to enhance and assist the 9 implementation of this Act; and 10 (h) Such other information which the government body deems as necessary to 11 disclose in relation to the implementation of this Act.
+12 The C Office of the Ombudsman shall submit an annual report on or before March 1 of each calendar year, listing the number of cases filed before it under Section 9 of this Act and the disposition of each case.
 The Solicitor General shall likewise submit an annual report on or before March 1 of each calendar year, listing the number of cases filed before the regular courts under Section 9 of this Act, the disposition of each case, the names and positions or titles of the officials penalized and the penalties assessed.

-SEC.
-16. Oversight Committee.
-For the effective implementation of this Act, there shall be a Congressional Oversight Committee consisting of five (5) members each from the Senate and House Representatives, which shall be composed of the Chairpersons and members of the Committees on Agriculture, Trade and Commerce, and Justice and Human Rights of both the Senate and House of Representatives, which shall meet bi-annually to oversee its implementation.
-The Congressional Oversight Committee shall be jointly chaired by the Chairpersons of the Committees on Agriculture and Trade and Commerce of the Senate and House and Representatives and shall be jointly vice-chaired by the Chairpersons of the Committees on Justice and Human Rights of the Senate and House and Representatives.
+18 SEC 15.
+Oversight Committee.
+For the effective implementation of this Act, there shall be a Congressional Oversight Committee consisting of five (5) members each from the 19 20 Senate and House Representatives, which shall be composed of the Chairpersons and 21 members of the Committees on Agriculture, Trade and Commerce, and Justice and Human 22 Rights of both the Senate and House of Representatives, which shall meet bi-annually to 23 oversee its implementation.
+The Congressional Oversight Committee shall be jointly chaired by the Chairpersons of the Committees on Agriculture and Trade and Commerce of the 24 Senate and House and Representatives and shall be jointly vice-chaired by the Chairpersons 25 of the Committees on Justice and Human Rights of the Senate and House and Representatives.